 - If IgA is deficient, it is recommended that the IgG/IgA-DGP also be ordered.
 At the discretion of the doctor, IgG-AGA can also be ordered.

+It is important to remain on a normal, gluten-containing diet prior to testing for celiac disease.
 Do not change to the gluten-free diet before being tested for celiac disease.
-It is important to continue eating a normal, gluten-containing diet before being tested for celiac disease.
 If the blood tests and symptoms indicate celiac disease, a physician will likely suggest a biopsy of the lining of the small intestine to confirm the diagnosis.
 See below for more information on the biopsy.